DanielBFasanmi/SalesAndMessageApp/README.md

 A message Processing Application.
 #
 The SMProTest class is the entry point of the application.
 The SalesAndMessageApp is desktop application that takes in messages from external source (in our case a terminal object which implements interface Callable), processes it and performs create or update operation as desired by the sending source.
-This application has been created according to the processing requirement given.<br />
+This application had been created according to the processing requirement given.<br />
 The application uses collections to hold information about each sale transaction or adjustment transaction perform.
 It displays a comprehensive information to the user after a number of transaction has been made (in our case, to the console).
 Reports are displayed to the user after ever 10 transaction performed.
 This report shows the number of sales of each product and their total value.<br />
 Transaction messages could be of the following types:
 1. Message Type 1 – contains the details of 1 sale E.g apple at 10p